SuperAaranya/Python-RNG/README.md

-Run this in Python duh.
+Run this in any software that has python, the game is pretty fun ngl tbh.